 How can I be positive that my heat exchanger really has failed?

-Service Experts’ NATE-certified technicians have received specialized training in observing a cracked heat exchanger.
+Service Experts’ ACE-certified technicians have received specialized training in observing a cracked heat exchanger.
 As standard practice and in addition to physically observing the presence of a hole or crack, cameras are used.
 Whenever possible, the technician will show customers the failed heat exchanger—or at least a photo of it—so they can see for themselves.
 Additionally, an expert technician will test both the home and furnace for carbon monoxide.
 A properly functioning furnace should not generate significant levels of carbon monoxide.
 The technician will then warn the customers of the dangers associated with the failed part and give professional advice regarding next steps.

 What happens after an HVAC technician identifies a cracked heat exchanger?